Scabies is a skin condition caused by a tiny mite that gets under the skin and lays eggs.

 Treatment for scabies

 They will recommend a cream or lotion that you apply over your whole body.
 You can buy this without a prescription.
 It's important you read the instructions carefully.
 You'll need to repeat the treatment 1 week later.

 Everyone in your household needs to be treated at the same time - even if they do not have symptoms.

 If you have had sexual contact with anyone in the past 8 weeks, they should also be treated.

 Calamine lotion may help to relieve itchy skin.
 It is available without a prescription.

-If you are very itchy, your GP can prescribe creams, such as a mild steroid cream.
-These can help to relieve the symptoms of itchiness.
+If you are very itchy, your GP can prescribe creams that help with itchiness.